kevinkenzhao/rpi-vpn/README.md

 By default, a client which does not have a static DNS configuration set relies on the default gateway for name resolution.
 On a workstation, for example, the traffic will be sent outside of the tunnel to the router.
 Similarly, if a mobile device is connected to our Pi OpenVPN server, DNS traffic will be router to the carrier.

-Fortunately, we can correct this issue by appending the ```dhcp-option DNS {piholeip}``` directive to the client .ovpn file **or** ```push "dhcp-option DNS {ip}"``` directive on the server configuration at /etc/openvpn/server.conf.
+Fortunately, we can correct this issue by appending the ```dhcp-option DNS {piholeip}``` directive to the client .ovpn file **or** ```push "dhcp-option DNS {piholeip}"``` directive on the server configuration at /etc/openvpn/server.conf.
+Moreover, we could ensure that the ```block-outside-dns``` directive is enabled.

 ## Macvlan Foray

 We set up a [macvlan network in portainer](https://web.archive.org/web/20201112013419/https://www.portainer.io/2018/09/using-macvlan-portainer-io/), tethered the Pihole container to it, and removed the Docker bridge network.
 As a result, Pihole would now be reachable at 192.168.0.100:80 (but not 192.168.0.4:80).
 However, 192.168.0.100:80 would become inaccessible from the Docker host (there are [numerous](http://docs.docker.oeynet.com/engine/userguide/networking/get-started-macvlan/) [mentions](https://stackoverflow.com/questions/63203538/docker-macvlan-no-route-to-host-container) about why this is the case).
-Because all traffic is tunneled through the Pi, all network activity requiring name resolution will be rendered moot (ie. *ping 8.8.8.8* or *nslookup google.com 8.8.8.8* would still be functional).
+Because all traffic is tunneled through the Pi, all network activity requiring name resolution was rendered moot (ie. *ping 8.8.8.8* or *nslookup google.com 8.8.8.8* would still be functional).
 We tried exposing a macvlan interface via the **pihole_while_vpn.sh** script and configuring 192.168.0.100 as a static name server in /etc/dhcpcd.conf, to no avail.